19th Century Literature

 TB22568 $45.00

 Kipling, Rudyard: The Jungle Book.
 New York: The Century Co., 1894.
 First Edition.
-Very good+ in decorated, green cloth covered boards with gilt text and gilt animal images on the spine and gilt text and the gilt image of an elephant on the front board and a gilt image of a tiger on the rear board.
+Very good in decorated, green cloth covered boards with gilt text and gilt animal images on the spine and gilt text and the gilt image of an elephant on the front board and a gilt image of a tiger on the rear board.
 The top edge of the text block is gilt.
-A small octavo of 7 1/2 by 5 inches with the cloth on the spine slightly tanned, the cloth at the head of the spine shows a 1/4 inch closed tear (which has been professionally repaired) and light rubbing to the tips of the boards.
-The front board is ever so slightly bowed.
-The contents are clean and bright with the hinges and joints strong with no signs of weakness.
+A small octavo of 7 1/2 by 5 inches with the cloth on the front board is stained on the upper quarter of the board, and at the lower rear area near the joint.
+The cloth over the spine also suffers slightly from the stains aforementioned.
+The cloth on the rear board suffers from a stain 5/8 of an inch wide perhaps from the removal of tape of some type.
+There is also a prior owner's name in ink and a date of 1895 on the first free end page.
 303 pages of text and illustrated with a frontispiece and 34 images from drawings by W. H. Drake.
 This US first edition was printed on the same day as the British first edition.
 (Richards, A77)

 • Click on Image to view multiple images